 A pleasant, quiet area with large expat community, Karamah is ideal for those looking for a more tranquil suburb close to the centre of Abu Dhabi.
 There is little congestion and plenty of spacious villas and the nearby Abu Dhabi International School is highly regarded.

-Transport / Getting Around Abu Dhabi
+Transport in Abu Dhabi

 With its simple, well-maintained road network, most moving to Abu Dhabi find the car the easiest way to get around.
 Abu Dhabi also has a safe, reliable bus network and thousands of reasonably priced taxis.
 There is an ambitious project to vastly extend the public transport network by 2030 to include rapid transit buses, tramways and a 131 km metro system.
 Abu Dhabi International Airport is located just off the main island and offers regular flights to Europe throughout the year.

-Leisure Activities and Things to Do in Abu Dhabi
+Leisure Activities in Abu Dhabi

 Fun facts about Abu Dhabi